contentful/contentful-cli/README.md

 ## :hand: Usage

-Use the `--help` parameter to display the help section for CLI tool or combined with a specific command to get the help section for that commandd.
+Use the `--help` parameter to display the help section for CLI tool or combined with a specific command to get the help section for that command.

 ```sh
 contentful --help